mikiAtomMines/Automation/automation/README.md

     ):
         """
         A heater assembly composed of a heater, a temperature measuring device, and a power supply.
 This assembly should only need to be used by the pid_controller_server.py file running on a BeagleBone Black.
+This represents the "body" of an Oven object, while the BeagleBoneBlack is the "brain".

         Parameters
         ----------